-A10.
+- A10.
 In addition to the written representation required by paragraph 10, the auditor may consider it necessary to request other written representations about the financial statements.
 Such written representations may supplement, but do not form part of, the written representation required by paragraph 10.
-They may include representations about the following:
+They may include representations about the following: - Whether the selection and application of accounting policies are appropriate; and - Whether matters such as the following, where relevant under the applicable financial reporting framework, have been recognized, measured, presented or disclosed in accordance with that framework: - Plans or intentions that may affect the carrying value or classification of assets and liabilities; - Liabilities, both actual and contingent; - o Title to, or control over, assets, the liens or encumbrances on assets, and assets pledged as collateral; and

-&lt;sup>5 ISA (UK and Ireland) 210, paragraph 6(b).
+5 ISA (UK) 210 (Revised June 2016), paragraph 6(b).